aniasobo/portfolio/challenges/oystercard.md

 - reading & interpreting the rspec stack trace
 - attribute readers and instance variables, and initialising new objects in a given state - and writing unit tests to verify it
 - using constants in Rspec: accessing by ClassName::CONSTANT_NAME (can be used in string interpolation)
+- tests can be pended with the pending keyword